imhmede/imhmede.github.io/index.md

 ### August 2022
 > **Publication:** Essa Imhmed, Jonathan Cook and Abdel-Hameed Badawy. **Evaluation of a Novel Scratchpad Memory Through Compiler Supported Simulation.**
 >
-> Status: Accepted for Presentation at the 2022 IEEE High Performance Extreme Computing Conference.
+> Status: Accepted for Presentation at the 2022 IEEE High Performance Extreme Computing Conference (HPEC).
 > Waltham, MA, USA.

 <!-- > This is a blockquote following a header.